jewish cultureclub eastberlin

 The jewish cultureclub eastberlin organizes public film evenings, readings, panel discussions, and performances, as well as small-scale workshops exploring individual works or aspects of the history of Jews in the GDR.
 Discussions and workshops with children and grandchildren of the re-migrants provide tangible insights into the ambivalent and painful situations their families faced in the GDR.

-The project is creating a collection of sort film featuring interviews with Jewish East Berliners of different generations.
-They talk about their lives in East Berlin, the Shoah and the years following it, as well as antisemitism and how they dealt with it.
-They provide insights into their lives and describe their – often very ambivalent – relationship with the GDR and their memories of the state which are full of contradictions.
+The project involves the creation of a film series featuring interviews with Jewish East Berliners of different generations.
+They talk about their lives in East Berlin, the Shoah and the years that followed, anti-Semitism and how to deal with it.
+In doing so, they provide insights into their lives and describe their often very ambivalent relationship with the GDR and their memories of the state, which are full of contradictions.